-Staffordshire University is ranked 44th in the Guardian League Tables for 2019, our highest position to date.
-The University also received a silver award in the 2017 Teaching Excellence Framework, recognising excellent standards of learning and teaching, and was named winner in the Most Improved Student Experience category in the 2017 Times Higher Education Awards.
+Staffordshire University is ranked 37th in the Guardian League Tables for 2019, our highest position to date.
+The University also received a gold award in the 2019 Teaching Excellence Framework, recognising excellent standards of learning and teaching, and was named winner in the Most Improved Student Experience category in the 2017 Times Higher Education Awards.

 Training with disabilities and other needs